 The sensor captures the reflected light that comes through the lens and sends this information to the internal processor (which is the computer of your camera).

-Of course there are many variables in this workflow however this is not the place to go into the details.
+Of course, there are many variables in this workflow however this is not the place to go into the details.
 You may read more on this tutorial if interested to go deeper.

 The larger the photosites the more light they capture and therefore more information can be stored in the pixel.
-Also in this case I suggest a technical tutorial for more information.
+Also, in this case, I suggest a technical tutorial for more information.

 The first one has a resolution of 12MP meanwhile the other one is 18MP.
-In the first case the pixel is going to be “bigger” and will record more information.
+In the first case, the pixel is going to be “bigger” and will record more information.

 What is that more information by the way?

-Better dynamic range for example, where your camera can capture more details from the shadow areas even in the middle of the day.
+The better dynamic range for example, where your camera can capture more details from the shadow areas even in the middle of the day.
 Or better low light performance.

 What is the best choice when you look for a compact camera to buy?

-If two cameras have exactly the same sensor size then I would probably go for the smaller resolution. .
+If two cameras have exactly the same sensor size then I would probably go for the smaller resolution.